Flomp/vimu/content/docs/dashboard/files.md

+---
+title: Dashboard - Files
+description: Each analysis of a score is stored in a vimu file.
+If you are logged in, all your files can be found in the "My files" section of the dashboard.
+---

 # Files

 Each analysis of a score is stored in a **vimu** file.
 If you are logged in, all your files can be found in the "My files" section of the <nuxt-link to="/dashboard/files/my">dashboard</nuxt-link>.